 Rhodes Town is a town with a lot of character and well worth visiting, whether you’ve docked on a cruise ship or you’re staying elsewhere on the island.
 We loved walking around the narrow-pebbled streets, browsing the shops and cafes and taking pictures of the many sightseeing opportunities.

-If you’re visiting Rhodes Town for a day trip, check out our recommended itinerary below for tips and tricks on making the most of your short visit!
+If you’re visiting Rhodes Town in one day as an excursion, check out our recommended itinerary below for tips and tricks on making the most of your short visit!

 Medieval City and Old Town – If you’re arriving by bus or car, you’ll most likely be centred in the old town area, right next to the castle.
 Cruise ship passengers can make their way to the castle from the harbour.